Skip to content

 Detailed Explanation

-• Subtitle Number: Each subtitle block has a unique number, incrementing sequentially.
-Numbers start from 1 and must be integers.
+• Subtitle Number: Each subtitle block has a unique number that increases sequentially.
+The number starts from 1 and must be an integer.

 • Example: 1